Overview

 configuration.
 ACIS creates this configuration for RePEc-Index

-in the file RI/collections
+in the file RI/collections.

 In a collection, each file may contain zero, one or many data records.
 Each data record must have a unique identifier.
 If two or more records in a collection have the same identifier, there is a conflict.
 RePEc-Index excludes the conflicting records from further processing, until there’s only one record left with a particular id.
 When a data record is successfully read from a data file, RePEc-Index does its checks and, if everything is ok, executes further processing for it.